Table of Contents

 1. Take Into Account the Price of Each Extra Data Point

-Once we have decided on the data we want to gather, we need to make sure to take the expense of doing so into account.
+Once we have decided on the data we want to gather, we need to consider the expense of doing so.
 Our surveyors and respondents will incur additional costs for each additional data point or survey question.

 2. Plan How to Gather Each Data Piece